pagkly/Zed/Investopedia3/Unconditional Probability.md

 The probability that snow will fall in Jackson, Wyoming, on Groundhog Day, without taking into consideration the historical weather patterns and climate data for northwestern Wyoming in early February is an example of an unconditional probability.

-Unconditional probability may be contrasted with [conditional probability](https://www.investopedia.com/terms/c/conditional_probability.asp).
+Unconditional probability may be contrasted with [[conditional probability]](https://www.investopedia.com/terms/c/conditional_probability.asp).

 ### Key Takeaways